GoogleCloudPlatform/terraform-sample-tools/README.md

   /Library/Frameworks/Python.framework/Versions/3.x/bin//tftools
   ```

-  If you dont see the expected output, proceed to Step 5 to resolve your path issue.
+  If you dont see the expected output, proceed to the next step to resolve your path issue.

-- Step 5: After installation `tftools` might not be available in the command line.
-This could be due to a `PATH` issue.
-The recommendation is check and add the following to your `~/.bash_profile` file (create it, if it does not exist) and restart your terminal/iterm.
+1. After installation `tftools` might not be available in the command line.
+This might be caused by a `PATH` issue.
+Check and add the following to your `~/.bash_profile` file (create it, if it does not exist) and restart your terminal or iterm.

   ```bash
   alias python=python3